ssg/SimpleBase/README.md

  - Base32: RFC 4648, Crockford and Extended Hex (BASE32-HEX) alphabets with Crockford
 character substitution (or any other custom alphabets you might want to use)
  - Base58: Bitcoin, Ripple and Flickr alphabets (and any custom alphabet you might have)
+ - An experimental Base16 just to see how far I can take the optimizations compared to .NET's implementations.
  - Thread-safe
  - Simple to use